-Based on the existing knowledge on the ecology and biology of mosquito species that transmit malaria and dengue, it may not be likely that other host species will be affected by LM mosquitoes.
-More information is needed in cases involving other mosquito species and the environments where the LM mosquitoes are likely to be released.
-In many of these environments few studies have been conducted to examine gene flow among vectors, their mating behaviour, the interactions between vectors sharing one habitat, how parasites and pathogens respond to the introduction of new vectors etc. Such information may be needed in order to successfully apply the LM technology.
-Additionally, methods for the identification of specific ecological or environmental hazards are also needed.
+Based on the existing knowledge on the ecology and biology of mosquito species that transmit malaria, dengue and chikungunya, it may not be likely that other host species will be affected by LMMs.
+Depending on the nature and scale of the LM technology to be deployed, additional studies may be required on gene flow among vectors, their mating behaviour, interactions between vectors sharing the same habitat, how parasites and pathogens respond to the introduction of LMMs, etc. It is important that such studies are designed with specific, measurable, environmentally-significant end-points in order to arrive at a timely decision, especially if the objective of deployment is reduction of disease burden.

-Gene flow through cross-hybridization: Some LM mosquitoes are being designed to spread a trait rapidly through the target mosquito population.
+Gene flow through cross-hybridization: Some LMMs are being designed to spread a trait rapidly through the target mosquito population.
 For instance, for Anopheles gambiae, the trait may be expected to spread throughout the A. gambiae species complex.
 Other LM mosquito technologies are designed to be self-limiting and, thus, spread of the transgenes or genetic elements in the target mosquito population is not expected.
-For such technologies, the potential for an unexpected spread of the transgenic trait should be considered by focusing on the ways that any management strategy to limit the spread could fail.
+For such self-limiting technologies, the potential for an unexpected spread of the transgenic trait should be considered by focusing on the ways that any management strategy to limit the spread could fail.
 Gene flow between different species should be considered for all of the LM mosquito technologies.
-Mosquitoes, like other insects, typically have strong reproductive isolating mechanisms that will not allow interspecific gene flow.
-Identifying the key reproductive isolating mechanisms and the conditions leading to their breakdown could be a focus of this assessment.
-In addition, the fitness conferred by the transgenic trait and the size and frequency of the introduction of the LM mosquito into the environment will also determine the likelihood and rate of spread of the transgenes or genetic elements.
+Mosquitoes, like other insects, typically have strong reproductive isolating mechanisms that do not allow inter-specific gene flow.
+In addition, the fitness conferred by the transgenic trait and the size and frequency of the introduction of the LMMs into the environment will also determine the likelihood and rate of spread of the transgenes or genetic elements.

 Independent movement of the transgenes or genetic elements: This is commonly referred to as “horizontal gene flow”, which is the movement of genetic information from one organism to another through means other than sexual transmission.
-The risk associated with horizontal gene flow in LM mosquitoes should still be considered why, are there examples where HGT has been observed, or are there plausible ways that HGT might occur?.
-Gene drive systems for moving genes into wild populations should be one of the initial focus of the risk assessment.
-The risk of horizontal gene flow in LM mosquitoes that do not contain a gene drive system may be smaller but should nevertheless be assessed.
+Gene drive systems for moving genes into wild populations should be one of the initial foci of the risk assessment.
+The risk of horizontal gene flow in LM mosquitoes that do not contain a gene drive system is likely to be smaller but should nevertheless be assessed on a case-by-case basis.

 Points to consider:

-Does the release of the LM mosquitoes have the potential to pass their modified traits to wild populations and to non-related organisms?
+Does the release of the LM mosquitoes have the potential to pass their modified traits to non-related organisms?
 If so, what may be the undesirable consequences?

-Will the LM mosquitoes induce undesirable functions or behaviors within target species, other wild related species or non-related organisms?
+Will the LMMs induce undesirable functions or behaviors within target species, other wild related species or non-related organisms?

+What mechanisms, if any, are available to recall a trait which has spread unexpectedly?

 Evolutionary responses (especially in vector or pathogen)